groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 git config --add remote.origin.proxy ""
 ```

 Can we now restore the values of the proxy environment variables.

-Finally the version of
+### Colouring `git diff` commands

-`less` that is installed by default doesn't accept the option `-R` needed to correctly colour
+The version of `less` that is installed by default doesn't accept the option `-R` needed to
-the output of the command `git diff`.
+correctly colour  the output of the command `git diff`.
 To allow this the commands

 ```
 tce-load -wi less